IHE/ACDC/input/pagecontent/index.md

 This profile provides three options:

 ### Questionnaire Item Retrieval Option
 The Questionnaire Item Retrieval option enables systems to interpret the content of the returned Questionnaire resources using their own Questionnaire handling interface.

 A Clinical Knowledge Resource Repository that implements the Questionnaire Item Retrieval Option shall include the necessary information in Questionnaire.item fields in the returned Questionnaire resource to enable execution of the assessment instrument.

 ### Assessor Option
 The Assessor Option enables a Clinical Knowledge Repository to provide Assessment capabilities for applications which cannot provide their user interface to implement the user interactions described by the Questionnaire resource.

 A Clinical Knowledge Resource Repository that implements the Assessor Option shall be grouped with an Assessor actor that is able to perform the assessments it provides.

 ### EHR Launch Option
 The EHR Launch Option allows assessments to be performed using the SMART on FHIR EHR Launch workflow from the providers EHR system.

 #### EHR Launch Requirements on Clinical Knowledge Resource Repository
 A Clinical Knowledge Resource Repository that implements the EHR Launch Option shall include at least one launch-url extension in Questionnaire resources to tell the receiver how to launch a SMART on FHIR application that will implement the assessment.
 That assessor must implement the FHIR EHR Launch Option.

 #### EHR Launch Requirements on Assessment Requestor
 An Assessment Requestor that implements the EHR Launch option shall initiate a SMART on FHIR EHR Launch protocol via the launch url associated with the assessment.

 #### EHR Launch Requirements on Assessor
 An Assessor that implements the EHR Launch option supports initiation of the assessment via the SMART on FHIR EHR Launch protocol and allows specification of the canonical url of the Questionnaire resource in the def parameter of the launch url.

 ## Security Considerations
 See
-[ITI TF-2.x Appendix Z.8 “Mobile Security Considerations”](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_Appx-Z.pdf#page=9
+[ITI TF-2.x Appendix Z.8 "Mobile Security Considerations"](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_Appx-Z.pdf#page=9
-"Mobile Security Considerations") for general background on “Mobile” security considerations, and recommendations regarding security.
+"Mobile Security Considerations") for general background on "Mobile" security considerations, and recommendations regarding security.

 The ACDC profile provides an API for accessing data element level details that are identifiable to a specific patient.
 All the data communicated, including the query parameters, should be considered patient identifiable information (PII).
 Assessments may also